omnirom/android_device_amlogic_yukawa/README.txt

 fastboot flash vendor_a vendor.img
 (optional also for slot _b)

+4) format userdata partition

+method 1:
+fastboot format userdata

+method 2:
 fastboot reboot recovery (or "Enter recovery" from menu)

-Device will change into recovery mode - no more fastboot mode but you can use adb if you have to
+Device will change into recovery mode (no more fastboot mode but you can use adb) and select "Wipe data/factory reset"

-4) Format userdata partition
-"Wipe data/factory reset"

 5) Reboot
 "Reboot system now"